 The limited express Super Hakuto train service on the Sanin Main Line connects Tottori City with Osaka in just under three hours.

-Highway buses connect Tottori City to a number of major cities at a cost-effective price.
+Highway buses connect Tottori City to a number of major cities at a more budget prices.

 The Tottori Sakyu sand dunes, situated just to the north of the city, are Tottori's most famous and visited landmark.
 Camel rides make your "desert adventure" complete, and on a sunny day, the dunes are certainly a sight to behold.
 The nearby Sand Museum contains world-class sand sculptures, attracting the best sculpting talent from around the world.

 Uradome Coast is a coastal outlet in the far eastern tip of the prefecture and forms the westernmost point of Sanin Kaigan National Park.
 Dramatic rock formations and clear waters make Uradome a favorite for kayakers, snorkelers, and swimmers.

 The area surrounding Tottori City was known in ancient times as Inaba.
 It features heavily in an 8th-century chronicle of Japanese creation myths known as the Kojiki.
 Visit Hakuto Shrine, the site where it is said a white rabbit prophesized the marriage of a local princess and a kindly god.